Where and how to inject Ozempic: the best Ozempic injection sites for weight loss

 Key highlights

-• Ozempic (semaglutide) is a once-weekly injectable used by adults with type 2 diabetes along with diet and exercise to improve blood sugar that has been shown in studies to help lose weight.
+• Ozempic (semaglutide) is a once-weekly injectable used by adults with type 2 diabetes along with diet and exercise to improve blood sugar levels that has been shown in studies to help with losing weight.

 • Ozempic can be injected under the skin of your stomach, thigh, or upper arm.